bytecodealliance/wasm-micro-runtime/doc/build_wamr.md

 sudo pkg install gcc cmake wget
 ```

-Then you could run following commands to build iwasm with default configurations:
+Then you can run the following commands to build iwasm with default configurations:
 ```shell
 cd product-mini/platforms/freebsd
 mkdir build && cd build